liapatiso95-ctrl/character-sheet/spells.md

 Casting this spell while holding a thought strand allows you to instantly receive whatever memory, idea, or message the thought strand contains.
 (Casting detect thoughts on the strand has the same effect.)

-***Cantrip Scaling***.
-At 5th Level, you can have up to five thought strands at a time and the spell lasts for 24 hours, if you so choose.
+***Cantrip Upgrade.*** At 5th Level, you can have up to five thought strands at a time and the spell lasts for 24 hours, if you so choose.
 If you cast the spell to create a sixth thought strand, you must choose one of the other five and dismiss it.
 At 11th level, you can now cast this spell to destroy a thought strand that you made.
 You can also have up to twenty thought strands at a time and the spell lasts for up to a month.
 At 17th level, you can cast this spell to destroy any one thought strand.
 You can also have unlimited thought strands and they last until dispelled or destroyed.